-- 26. Section 155 considerations: - (a) Under section 72(1)(ia) of the Transport Act 1962 the Council must create and amend one way streets by way of a bylaw.
+- 25. Section 155 considerations: - (a) Under section 72(1) (ia) of the Transport Act 1962 the Council must create and amend one way streets by way of a bylaw.
 The Christchurch City Council Traffic and Parking Bylaw 2008 is the bylaw the Council uses to provide for one way streets (see clause 12 and the First Schedule).
 This bylaw was made pursuant to the Local Government Act 1974, the Local Government Act 2002 and the Transport Act 1962. - (b) Section 155 of the Local Government Act 2002 requires the Council to determine whether the making or amending of a bylaw made under that Act is "the most appropriate way to address the perceived problem".
-The Council is also required to determine whether the bylaw is in the most appropriate form and that there are no inconsistencies with the New Zealand Bill of Rights Act 1990 (NZBORA). - 27.
-Appropriate way to address problem: - (a) The proposed changes to the First Schedule (One Way Streets) has been identified as necessary for changing the direction of travel in Poplar Street.
-It is considered necessary to change the direction of travel so that the traffic will flow in the same direction as the tram and remove possible vehicle conflict.

-- 28. Analysis of reasonably practicable options considered by the Council: - (a) The following options (see diagrams in Attachment 6) exist for the Council in relation to managing the direction of travel on sections of Poplar Street: - (i) Retain the Status quo i.e.: do nothing.
+The Council is also required to determine whether the bylaw is in the most appropriate form and that there are no inconsistencies with the New Zealand Bill of Rights Act 1990 (NZBORA). - 26.
+Appropriate way to address problem: - (a) The proposed changes to the First Schedule (One Way Streets) have been identified as necessary for changing the direction of travel in Poplar Street.
+It is considered necessary to change the direction of travel so that the traffic will flow in the same direction as the proposed tram route and remove possible vehicle conflict. - 27.
+Analysis of Options considered by the Council: - (a) The following options exist for the Council in relation to managing direction of travel on sections of Poplar Street: - (i) Option 1: Retain the Status quo ie: Do nothing.
 Retain the south to north traffic flow in Poplar Street for vehicles and run the tram in the opposite direction against the flow of other vehicular traffic.
-This option is not recommended because the street is not wide enough for vehicles and trams to pass safely.
-With the extension of the tram route this option will create potential for confusion and conflict between the trams and other vehicles. - (ii) Retain the south to north traffic flow for vehicles and install electronic signs to stop vehicles entering Poplar Street when a tram is entering or in Poplar street.
-This option would need to be combined with the creation of a permanent full-time pedestrian mall from the south boundary line of Lichfield Street extending along Poplar Street in a southerly direction to a point 45.5 metres south of Lichfield Street, as described in paragraph 19(vi), to eliminate the conflicts that would otherwise occur at the Lichfield Street intersection.
-This option would require vehicles, including those using parking garages under the Poplar Street.
-This option is not recommended as there will be motorists who will choose to ignore the electronic signs. - (iii) Change the direction of one way travel so that it flows from north to south in Poplar Street and combine with the declaration of a permanent part time pedestrian mall in the northern part of the street, from the south boundary line of Lichfield Street extending along Poplar Street in a southerly direction to a point 45.5 metres south of Lichfield Street, as described in paragraph 19 (ii).
-(This is the recommended option). - (iv) Change the direction of one way travel so that it flows from north to south in Poplar Street and combine with the declaration of a permanent full-time pedestrian mall in the northern part of the street, from the south boundary line of Lichfield Street extending along Poplar Street in a southerly direction to a point 45.5 metres south of Lichfield Street, as described in paragraph 19 (vi).
-This option has merit and may be favoured in the future but the process has the potential to become protracted and cause delays for the capital programme work planned for this financial year. - (b) Option (iii) is the recommended option, and requires an amendment to the First Schedule (One Way Streets) of the Traffic and Parking Bylaw 2008.
-The Local Government Act 2002 prescribes that any alterations or additions to a Bylaw may only be undertaken using the Special Consultative Procedure. - (c) There is no other way of creating a legally enforceable one way street, therefore the bylaw amendment is the most appropriate way of addressing this problem. - 29.
-Appropriate form of bylaw: - (a) The form in which the proposed amendment to the First Schedule of the Bylaw has been drafted is considered appropriate, in specifying the road which is to become one way and the location (between intersections) in that road.
+This option is not preferred because it does not support the Council's desire for the extension to the tram route and the revitalisation of the inner city.
+The street is not wide enough for safe two way flow.
+With the extension of the tram route this option will create potential for confusion and conflict between the trams and other vehicles. - (ii) Option 2: Change the direction of travel so that it flows from north to south in Poplar Street. - (b) Option 2 is the preferred option, and requires an amendment to the First Schedule (One Way Streets) of the Traffic and Parking Bylaw 2008.
+The Local Government Act 2002 prescribes that any alterations or additions to a Bylaw may only be undertaken using the Special Consultative Procedure. - (c) There is no other way of creating a legally enforceable one way street, therefore the bylaw amendment is the most appropriate way of addressing this problem. - 28.
+Appropriate form of bylaw:

-- 30. New Zealand Bill of Rights Act 1990: - (a) The only provision of the NZBORA which has a bearing on the proposed amendment to the Bylaw is section 18, which provides that everyone lawfully in New Zealand has the right to freedom of movement.
+- (a) The form in which the proposed amendment to the First Schedule of the Bylaw has been drafted is considered appropriate, in specifying the road which is to become one way and the location (between intersections) in that road. - 29.
+New Zealand Bill of Rights Act 1990: - (a) The only provision of the NZBORA which has a bearing on the proposed amendment to the Bylaw is section 18, which provides that everyone lawfully in New Zealand has the right to freedom of movement.
 Creating one way streets provides a limitation on this right, but the limitation is considered to be a reasonable restriction in a free and democratic society, in accordance with section 5 of the NZBORA.
 Persons can still move around the city.
-Therefore there are no inconsistencies between the draft amended bylaw and the NZBORA. - 31.
-Proposed Bylaw amendments: - (a) The amendments proposed to the Traffic and Parking Bylaw 2008 are set out in the attached Amendment Bylaw (Attachment 5).
+Therefore there are no inconsistencies between the draft amended bylaw and the NZBORA. - 30.
+Proposed Bylaw amendments: - (a) The amendments proposed to the Traffic and Parking Bylaw 2008 is set out in the attached Amendment Bylaw (Attachment 5).